 About the Author

-AMANDA VAILL i is the author of the bestselling Everybody Was So Young, a finalist for the National Book Critics' Circle Award in biography, and Somewhere, for which she received a Guggenheim Fellowship.
+Amanda Vaill is the New York Times bestselling and Pulitzer Prize-winning author of Pride and Pleasure, Everybody Was So Young, a finalist for the National Book Critics' Circle Award in biography, and Somewhere, for which she received a Guggenheim Fellowship.
 A publisher and editor for more than twenty years, she has written on arts and culture for New York, Esquire, Ballet Review, Architectural Digest, Town & Country, and other publications.
 She lives in New York City.

 Dimensions (Overall): 8.05 Inches (H) x 5.23 Inches (W) x 1.26 Inches (D)